 - An Inheritance Tax Return or Inheritance Tax Account (depending upon the value and circumstances of the estate)

-- To apply for a Grant of Representation with an Inheritance Tax return and to claim an unused Inheritance Tax Nil-Rate Band from a predeceasing spouse or civil partner: £950+VAT
+- To apply for a Grant of Representation with an Inheritance Tax return and to claim an unused Inheritance Tax Nil-Rate Band from a predeceasing spouse or civil partner: £1,500+VAT

-NB: In each case a Probate Registry fee will be payable which is currently £155 plus 50p per additional Court sealed copy required.
+NB: In each case a Probate Registry fee will be payable which is currently £155 plus £1.50 per additional Court sealed copy required.
+However, this is subject to change and this fee may increase.

 Applying for a Grant of Representation and Administering the Estate on your behalf